MerlijnWajer/Wizzup-website/index.rst

 I like messing around with Linux.
 In particular I've had a lot of fun with my sheevaplug(s) running Gentoo Linux.
-As for sports; I've been practicing Aikido since I was a child, with a few TODO pauses.
+As for sports; I've been practicing Aikido since I was a child, with a few pauses.
 I also like reading and music (Ambient, Classical, New Wave, Black Metal).